peter-can-write/web-notes/angular.md

      time it encounters a directive of this kind in your view.
 As such, don't think you'll be able to do something for *each* element with this directive.
-   - `attributes`: The attributes of your the element in an object.
+   - `attributes`: The attributes of the element in an object.
    ```JS
    return {
 	templateUrl: function(element, attributes) {